 Dog Bites and the One Free Bite Rule

 We represent dog bite victims all over Washington State.
+If you are bitten by a dog, you need the help of an experienced Seattle dog bite attorney because dog bite cases may present some unique challenges.
 Many dog bite victims know or are familiar with the dog that attacks them, it’s often a dog they’ve encountered before.
 In these cases, the bite is generally a shock to the victim and owner because the dog had likely never been aggressive or tried to bite before.
 In Washington, it doesn’t matter whether a dog has bitten someone before.
 There are states where dogs may be afforded “one free bite”.
-The term “one free bite” is a holdover from the English common law precept whereby the owner of a dog would not be held liable for a dog bite unless it was the second bite–demonstrating the owner knew the dog had dangerous tendencies.
+The term “one free bite” is a holdover from the English common law precept whereby the owner of a dog would not be held liable for a dog bite unless it was the second bite, demonstrating the owner knew the dog had dangerous tendencies.

-Washington has a straight-forward dog bite law but if you are the victim of a dog bite, you should contact a lawyer to help you deal with the insurance company.
+Washington has a straight-forward dog bite law but if you are the victim of a dog bite, you should contact a Seattle dog bite attorney to help you deal with the insurance company.
 We represent people injured by dog bites all over the state of Washington and offer a free consultation should you need to speak with one of our attorneys about a dog bite you suffered.